Updated July 11, 2018

-This question come up every year.
-This year we are seeing a large number of soil samples due to the warmer than normal pre-spring temperatures.
+This question comes up every year.
+This year we are seeing a large number of soil samples due to the warmer than normal temperatures.

 As more and more growers and retailers discover how soil testing results can impact their yield results, Midwest Laboratories continues to work at improving its processes and technology to keep up with the sample volumes.

+Are there some good laboratories?
 It is an interesting question.
-Obviously there are a number of fine, outstanding laboratory.
-However the bigger question is the following:
+There are a number of fine, outstanding laboratories.
+However, the bigger question is the following:

 What should I be looking for in selecting a soil testing lab for me?